 - Clean food very well if you want to eat it raw. - If you want to eat salads and juice some fruits and vegetables, just make sure that you clean them very well.
 You may place the fruits and vegetables in a baking soda bath, then use the baking soda to scrub the fruits and veggies to remove any dirt.
 After this, rinse them thoroughly with clean water to remove the baking soda before consuming or juicing. - Eat what makes you happy in moderation; some prefer all-natural, freshly cooked food without preservatives. - You may lose your appetite during chemo, so it is important that you are able to eat what you can.
 This is not the time to go on a diet or stop eating meat.
 You will need the strength to endure the chemo your body will be infused with.
 If you want to take supplements, please consult your medical oncologist to check for contraindications with the chemo meds, or ask a nutritionist. - Avoid using metal utensils.
-Most cancer patients who did or are doing chemo experienced a metallic taste when eating or drinking anything. - You may feel queasy and nauseous from the chemo, and it would help to have ice cubes, ice candy, gelatin, and fruit slush ready to sip or suck on during your chemo days.
+Patients who underwent chemotherapy reported how such utensils intensified the already metallic aftertaste they experienced when eating or drinking. - You may feel queasy and nauseous from the chemo, and it would help to have ice cubes, ice candy, gelatin, and fruit slush ready to sip or suck on during your chemo days.
 However, you might also be one of the lucky ones who will not experience this.

 If you can't eat or keep food down, at least have something to put in your stomach.

 Stock up on these so that you can have them anytime you need them.
 Warm milk, oatmeal or porridge or lugaw, warm bread, hot soup, and warm water are other options.